Chris Taylor Player Props: Dodgers vs. Reds

-On Friday, Chris Taylor (.250 batting average in his past 10 games, with three doubles, a home run, three walks and seven RBI) and the Los Angeles Dodgers face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 10:10 PM ET.
+After hitting .250 with three doubles, a home run, four walks and seven RBI in his past 10 games, Chris Taylor and the Los Angeles Dodgers face the Cincinnati Reds (who will hand the ball to Luke Weaver) at 9:10 PM ET on Saturday.

-In his previous game, he went 1-for-4 with a double against the Blue Jays.
+In his last game he had a one-hit showing (1-for-3) against the Reds.

 Chris Taylor Game Info & Props vs. the Reds